ComedicChimera/chai-lang.dev/content/startup_guide/chapter13.md

 cognizant of how long you want that memory to linger since, again, that memory can only be freed once the region is closed.

-A reference that is allocated in a region is called an **owned reference**.
+A reference that points to memory allocated in a region is called an **owned reference**.
 It type label is similar to that of a free reference except the label has the `own` keyword placed before it.
 So an integer reference allocated on the heap would have the type label: `own& int`.

+{{< alert theme="info" >}}When we say "allocate a reference", we really mean allocate the data and then return a reference to it.{{</ alert >}}

-To actually allocate such a reference, we first need to create a region to allocate in.
-This can be done with a **region declaration** which specifies a name for a given region as well as its lifetime.
-All region declarations begin with the `region` keyword followed by the name of the region.
-This is simply the local variable name that can be used to refer to the region during allocation.
+To allocate an owned reference, we first need to create a region to allocate in.
+Luckily, Whirlwind provides us with several "standard" regions that will be created automatically if we use them.
+The first region we will look at is the the **local region** which is the region whose lifetime is confined to the stack frame of the function it is created in.
+It is important to reemphasize that this region is only created if it is used within a given function and all references to `local` inside any given function refer to the same region.

-For a **local region** declaration -- that is a region whose lifetime is confined to the stack frame of the function it is created in -- we need to place the `local` keyword at the end of the region declaration.
-So a sample declaration of a local region `re` would look like this:

-    region re local

-To actually allocate in this region, we need to use a **make expression**.
+The actual allocation is done with a **make expression**.
 All make expressions begin with the keyword `make` followed by a **region specifier** and an **allocation parameter**.
 As you might guess, a region specifier tells the make expression what region to allocate in.
-The first and most common region specifier is the **explicit specifier** which is written as `in[r]` where `r` is the name of the region being allocated in.
+Since we want to allocate in the local region, we are going to use the **local specifier** which is denoted with the `local` keyword.
+Again,

 The allocation parameter tells the make expression what we are allocating.
 The first kind of allocation parameter is simply a type label: the make expression will allocate a reference with an element type of the type label and return it.

-Putting all this together, the make expression for an `own& int` in our local region `re` would look like this:
+Putting all this together, the make expression for an `own& int` in the local region would look like this:

-    make in[re] int
+    make local int

 All in all not that complicated.
 Now let's put all these pieces together to allocate a `User` reference on the heap.
 The definition of `User` is: